p4lang/p4c/README.md

 The script will display events of significance (table hits / misses, parser transitions, ...) for each packet.

+## Loading shared objects dynamically

+Some targets (simple_switch and simple_switch_grpc) let the user load shared libraries dynamically at runtime.
+This is done by using the target-specific command-line option `--load-modules`, which takes as a parameter a comma-separated list of shared objects.
+This functionality is currently only available on systems where `dlopen` is available.
+Make sure that the shared objects are visible by the dynamic loader (e.g. by setting `LD_LIBRARY_PATH` appropriately on Linux).
+You can control whether this feature is available by using `--enable-modules` / `--disable-modules` when configuring bmv2.
+By default, this feature is enabled when `dlopen` is available.

 ## Integrating with Mininet

 We will provide more information in a separate document.
 However you can test